 8. Offers that are too good to be true

 If an offer is too good to be true, then follow your guts and run away.
-For example, some dealers or seller might advertise a car online for much less than what you perceive its value should be.
+For example, some dealers or sellers might advertise a car online for much less than what you perceive its value should be.
 Then they will add a sob story, which tells you why they need to sell it right away.
 Then just when you need to wire the dealer money, you find out that the car is a mess and it is simply out of shape.

 Now you know how individual buyers are scam-magnets in the market.
 If possible, it is recommended that you choose to work with a trustworthy Sydney car broker instead of managing the process on your own.
 However, if you can’t hire one you, at least, need to be alert.
+Check important details such as the car warranty, and don’t give in to sales talk or pressure.